Ghani-Spencer row: Here’s what you need to know

 – What are the allegations?

-Ms Ghani had served as a transport minister since 2018, but was sacked in a mini-reshuffle in February 2020.
+Ms Ghani, Tory MP for Wealden, had served as a transport minister since 2018, but was sacked in a mini-reshuffle in February 2020.

 Speaking to The Sunday Times, Ms Ghani claimed her background and faith were raised as an issue during a meeting in the whips’ office.